trey/traefik-setup/README.md

   traefik:v2.2
 ```

-_I wish I knew why we can only use version 1.7.2.
-I tried using the latest at some point with no luck.
-This stuff feels enough like it’s held together with baling wire that I didn’t feel like pressing it.
-Maybe one day._

 Because we’re going to set up Supervisor, you probably won’t have to do this, but to start it back up manually:

 ```shell